Easy Maple Syrup Pancake Recipe (Fluffy, Real Maple Flavor)

 Key takeaways (read this first)

-What you need to make maple syrup pancakes (simple ingredients, big flavor)
+What you need to make maple syrup pancakes

 You do not need a special mix or fancy tools.
 A bowl, a whisk, and a skillet get it done.
+These ingredients work together.
+Flour builds structure and provides the base.
+Eggs bind the batter for consistency.
+Buttermilk keeps pancakes tender and adds mild acidity.
+Baking powder and baking soda create lift and fluffiness.

-Ingredient list for a fluffy batch (about 12 to 15 pancakes)
+Ingredient list for a fluffy batch

 This makes a generous batch, great for a crowd or for freezing.